Torrijas have long been part of Spanish cuisine, with the traditional way of cooking it being passed on from one generation to the next.

-It has been known to be prepared for pregnant mothers who were about to give birth and shortly then after delivery.
+It has been known to be prepared for pregnant mothers who were about to give birth.

 People believed that the nutritional contents of torrijas gave much-needed strength to the mothers.

-On a more general note, torrijas were popular in Andalucian convents back then because it was an efficient way for them to make use of their old breads.
+On a more general note, torrijas were popular in Andalucian convents because it was an efficient way for them to use their old slices of bread.

-An old Roman dessert which is called aliter Dulcia or sweet dish is very similar to torrijas of today.
+An old Roman dessert called aliter Dulcia is very similar to the torrijas of today.

 Torrijas vs French Toast